Djohnson1313/phase_1_project/README.md

 ## Engine count

 engine count plays a huge roll in an aircrafts safety. increasing the engine count from 1 to 2 causes a 66% reduction in indcidents.

+## Fatality rate

+We will only be considering aircraft that has an extremely low fatality rate

+## Incident accommodations

+In the event of an icident, it is important to have easy access to an exit, allowing for a quick escape of a dangerous situation.

+## conclusion

+With these metrics in mind, three candidates have taken the spotlight:

+Recommendation 1:

+Airbus A330. extremely low incidents rate with dual turbo fan engines. medium capacity and fairly quiet when compared to other aircraft.

+Recommendation 2:

+Boeing 747. moderatly low incidnet rate with quad turbo fans.
+Large capacity.

+Recommendation 3:

+Cessna Latitude.
+SMaller size business jet with no reported fatalities with this aircraft. dual turbo fan allowing for redundancey.